4W4I5/Semester-6-Notes/AI/Sessional 1 Prep/Sessional 1 Prep Notes.md

 	    - They select actions solely based on the current percept, without considering past percepts or future consequences.
 	    - These agents operate using a set of condition-action rules.
 	    - Infinite loops can occur in partially observable environments, where crucial information might be missing.
+		    - Can break of these loops however if the agent randomly picks its actions
 	- **Pseudocode:**
 		- Function: Simple-Reflex-Agent
 			- persistent: rules, set of condition-action rules